erhsparks/app_academy_prepwork/README.md

 Welcome to the App Academy Prep Course!
 This is a short, part-time course covering the fundamentals of Ruby programming.
-Its purpose is to make sure everyone is up-to-speed before your cohort begins, that way we can hit the ground running from day 1.
-You will need to complete and submit their work before your cohort begins.
+Its purpose is to make sure everyone is up-to-speed on day 1, that way we can hit the ground running immediately.
+You will need to complete and submit your work before your cohort begins.

 Please read through ***all*** of the material below.